I’ve been thinking about the word feminist for a long time. I’ve been thinking about it, but for most of my life, I haven’t been saying it.

 No matter how lovely and cuddly all that sounds, in the world at large, I could also see that there were some things going disastrously wrong.
 There were women being denied control over what happened to their own bodies, denied a political voice, denied their human rights.
 Suffice to say, this is not angry rhetoric or a middle-class hobby.
 This is about things that are happening in the world.
 It’s about the monumental victory of Roe v Wade and the reactionary wave of hate in Texas now, in 2013, that has led to abortion clinics across the state being shut down.
 It’s about Toronto police officer Michael Sanguinetti and his now infamous advise to college students, that to stay safe from being raped they must ‘avoid dressing like sluts’.
 It’s about an Australian PM being continuously derided by the opposition for being a woman.
 In her poignant speech before she stepped down, Julia Gillard said, “it will be easier for the next woman and the woman after that and the woman after that and I’m proud of that”.
 That is the talk of one who has had to fight.

-There are the big things, happening in world out there, and the world nearbye, next door, right here.
+There are the big things, happening in world out there, and the world nearby, next door, right here.
 Then there are the small things.
 The relentless cultural critiquing of the female form.
 Uni Lad and the damage they have done, witlessly, for modern masculinity.
-I like my men courageous, compassionate and clever and, oh yes, funny.
+I like my men courageous, compassionate and, oh yes, funny.
 Y’know what, there’s a lot of them out there.
 Just not on Uni Lad.

 Then there’s the ever new and tortuous methods of achieving the ‘right’ look, the acceptable face of feminine, usually involving pain and money (I’m talking waxing, tanning, bleaching, hunger, surgery).